nomadxxxx/FastGPT-Proxy/README.md

 # FastGPT Proxy: Project Overview
 ### 1. What is FastGPT Proxy?
 FastGPT Proxy is a lightweight proxy allowing FastGPT API to be OpenAI-compatible.
-This allows FastGPT(ChatGPT 4o varient) to be used as a model in services like Open WebUI whcih provides STT and TTS, letting you use the 'call' and 'record to send' functions (this is currently unvailable on FastGPT portal).
+This allows FastGPT(ChatGPT 4o varient) to be used as a model in services like [Open WebUI](https://github.com/open-webui/open-webui) which provides STT and TTS, letting you use the 'call' and 'record to send' functions (this is currently unvailable on default FastGPT portal).
 ### 2. Technical Stack
 | Component          | Technology                              | Purpose                                  |
 |--------------------|-----------------------------------------|------------------------------------------|